 — S4HI/Long COVID Justice Senior Fellow Gabriel San Emeterio

-Learn more in this interview with Dr. Jennie Briar, our collaborator at UIC:
+Learn more about the project in this interview with Dr. Jennie Briar, our collaborator at University of Illinois:

 “Listening for the Long Haul: A Living History of Long COVID,” the Humanities Without Walls Grand Research Challenge-funded project, is producing a multifaceted community-centered history of Long COVID.
 They ask how public history can be useful in producing policies that are more responsive to individual and community needs in the face of pandemics and mass-disabling events, and in the process make us all healthier and more resilient.